 The RSA–Folger Grant.
 This joint fellowship with a stipend of $5,000 supports a two-month residence at the Folger Shakespeare Library in Washington, DC.
 It is designed to support one scholar whose research would benefit from a longer period of sustained research within the Folger collections.
 The RSA–Folger Library Fellow will enjoy the collegiality of the cadre of fellows in residence, will have priority in reserving Folger lodgings, and will have an opportunity to present his or her work in progress during the residency.
 Applicants should consult the Folger website for details about fellowships and for the collections and the online catalog.
-Eligibility: Younger and Senior Scholars (PhD in hand at time of application), all disciplines.
+Eligibility: Junior and Senior Scholars (PhD in hand at time of application), all disciplines.

 The RSA–Huntington Grant.
 This fellowship provides a stipend of $3,000 for a one-month residence of full-time research in the Huntington’s collections.
 Candidates are welcome to apply to the Huntington Library for a supplementary one-month Huntington fellowship.
 Applicants should consult the library’s website for details about the collections and the online catalog.
 Eligibility: all career levels, all disciplines.

 The RSA–Newberry Grant.
 This fellowship offers a stipend of $2,000 for a one-month residence of full-time research in the Newberry’s collections.
 Applicants should consult the library’s catalogs and guides for details about the collection.
 Applicants are also welcome to apply directly to the Newberry for additional short-term fellowships.
 Information about other short-term fellowships is available here.
 Eligibility: Limited to scholars who live and work outside of the Chicago area; consult the Newberry’s website for restrictions.
-Younger and Senior Scholars and Non-doctoral candidates are eligible, and all disciplines are eligible.
+Junior and Senior Scholars and Non-doctoral candidates are eligible, and all disciplines are eligible.
 The Newberry defines a PhD candidate as an individual who is currently enrolled in a PhD program and who has advanced to candidacy through approval of the dissertation proposal; it is equivalent to an "ABD."
 This status must be achieved by the application deadline.
 It will not consider applications from those who expect PhD candidacy after the application deadline.

 The RSA–Centre for Reformation and Renaissance Studies (CRRS) Grant.
 This fellowship of $2,500 will support a one-month residence of full-time research in the CRRS collections at Victoria University in the University of Toronto and at other research libraries in the University of Toronto system.
 Fellowships include membership in the Victoria University Senior Common Room.
 All fellows are expected to participate in the activities of the CRRS, thereby sharing their knowledge and research with other scholars and students.
 Applicants should consult the center’s website and the catalogs of the University of Toronto website for further details.
-Eligibility: Younger and Senior Scholars (PhD in hand at time of application), all disciplines.
+Eligibility: Junior and Senior Scholars (PhD in hand at time of application), all disciplines.

 Section 2: Samuel H. Kress Foundation Grants in Renaissance Art History

-There are five Samuel H. Kress Foundation Grants in Renaissance Art History of $3,000 each, open to art historians at the level of Younger or Senior Scholar; that is, applicants for the Kress Foundation Grants must hold the doctorate at the time of application.
+There are five Samuel H. Kress Foundation Grants in Renaissance Art History of $3,000 each, open to art historians at the level of Junior or Senior Scholar; that is, applicants for the Kress Foundation Grants must hold the doctorate at the time of application.
 These grants are intended especially to support the costs of publication in the history of art, but in some cases may be awarded for research travel costs for art history projects.
 If you are applying for a Kress grant to support the publication of a book or article in art history, your book/article must be accepted for publication; please indicate the journal or press where it will be published and the timeline for publication.
 The Kress Foundation and the RSA expect the support of the grant to be acknowledged in the completed publication.

 Section Three: Renaissance Society of America Grants

 The Renaissance Society of America will award up to nine RSA Research Grants in amounts up to $3,000.
-Three grants will be awarded in each of the three rank categories of Non-doctoral Scholar, Younger Scholar, and Senior Scholar (see below for category descriptions).
+Three grants will be awarded in each of the three rank categories of Non-doctoral Scholar, Junior Scholar, and Senior Scholar (see below for category descriptions).
 RSA Research Grants are available to applicants in all disciplines and topics dealing with the Renaissance.
 RSA also awards two named grants.
 One is the Rensselaer W. Lee Grant in Art History, awarded for $3,000 and open to all three rank categories in the discipline of art history.
 RSA also awards three Paul Oskar Kristeller Grants, awarded at $3,000 each, and open to all disciplines in all three rank categories.